TUFRG/APT-Grid/README.md

 2. No testing has been conducted on other geometries.
 Need to test on Justin's ECL5 stator and IGV.

 3. Current code doesn't have full integration of multiple passage meshing for aperiodic blade rows.
-Main thing to sort out here is that the code is piecemeal; once all functionality in Python is integrated into a single code, it is _hoped_ that the way everything has been set up will ensure that aperiodic passages are conformal geometrically and for all mesh points on shared patches.
+It is _hoped_ that the way everything has been set up will ensure that aperiodic passages are conformal geometrically and for all mesh points on shared patches.